CarnegieHall/datalab/_posts/2020-01-31-helloworld.md

 Check out the [Experiments]({{ '/experiments' | absolute_url }}) page.
 We are starting with 4 experiments that use Carnegie Hall’s performance history (as linked open data) and built-in tools from [Wikidata’s query service](https://query.wikidata.org/) to produce visualizations.

-Below each experiment is its own Lab Report, which includes an overview of what we made, details about the why and how, and what direction our curiosity, research, and testing will go as a result of the experiment.
+Below each experiment is its own **Lab Report**, which includes an overview of what we made, details about the why and how, and what direction our curiosity, research, and testing will go as a result of the experiment.
 A draft template of a Lab Report is [here](https://carnegiehall.github.io/datalab/labreport.html), along with a list of GLAM* labs and resources we reviewed for inspiration for the site and the Lab Report contents.

 ## 📧📫💬📋

-Want to share a cool idea or have a suggestion for our next experiment?
+Have a suggestion for our next experiment or want to collaborate on a cool idea?
 Feel free to [contact](/contact.md) us!
 We will also be keeping an eye on [**#CHDataLab**](https://twitter.com/search/?q=%23CHDataLab) on Twitter.